MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/provide-consent-office365.md

 The Relationship analytics and who knows whom capabilities in Dynamics 365 Sales include insights based on email interactions from Exchange Online.

-To enable Dynamics 365 to collect information from your organization's Exchange server, your Office 365 administrator must provide consent to use Exchange data.
+To enable Dynamics 365 to collect information from your organization's Exchange server, your Microsoft 365 administrator must provide consent to use Exchange data.

 > [!NOTE]
 > When the consent is provided, Dynamics 365 analyzes Exchange emails pertaining to last two years.